Closures & Hours Changes

 Neuroendocrine tumors include the following:

 Because of differences in clinical behavior, therapy, and epidemiology, these tumors are classified separately in the World Health Organization (WHO) revised classification.
 The variant form of SCLC called mixed small cell/large cell carcinoma was not retained in the revised WHO classification.
-Instead, SCLC is now described with only one variant, SCLC combined, when at least 10% of the tumor bulk is made of an associated non-small cell component.
+Instead, SCLC is now divided into SCLC and combined SCLC.
+Combined SCLC includes a mixture of small cell carcinoma with additional components from any non-small cell lung carcinoma histological types.
+No minimum percentage of the additional component is required for a combined SCLC diagnosis with the exception of mixed LCNEC and SCLC, in which a 10% minimum LCNEC component is required.

 SCLC presents as a proliferation of small cells with the following morphological features: